nubificus/urunc/docs/Seccomp.md

 Nevertheless, 'Solo5-hvt' with seccomp in 'urunc' has been tested in Ubuntu 20.04 and Ubuntu 22.04.
 Using 'urunc' and solo5-hvt on different platforms might result in failed execution.
-For that reason, we strongly recomend running the seccomp test first, by `make test_nerdctl_Seccomp`.
+For that reason, we strongly recommend running the seccomp test first, by `make test_nerdctl_Seccomp`.
 In case the test fails, the seccomp profile for 'Solo5-hvt' needs to get updated.